-- 12.1: Does MySQL Enterprise Backup work with MySQL Server version x.y.z? - 12.2: What is the big ibdata file that is in all the backups? - 12.3: Can I back up non-InnoDB data with MySQL Enterprise Backup? - 12.4: What happens if "apply" step is interrupted? - 12.5: Why is the option --defaults-file not recognized? - 12.6: Can I back up a database on one OS platform and restore it on another one using MySQL Enterprise Backup?
+- A.1: Does MySQL Enterprise Backup work with MySQL Server version x.y.z? - A.2: What is the big ibdata file that is in all the backups? - A.3: Can I back up non-InnoDB data with MySQL Enterprise Backup? - A.4: What happens if the apply-log step is interrupted? - A.5: Why is the option --defaults-file not recognized? - A.6: Can I back up a database on one OS platform and restore it on another one using MySQL Enterprise Backup? - A.7: What if I have included the binary log or relay log in my backup but do not want to restore it?